chetnashah/mlnotes/RLNotes.md

 #### Value function

 Tells us how good each state and/or action is, i.e a goodness is total expected future reward.
+Note: A reward signal indicates how good it is in immediate sense, but value function specifies goodness in the long run.
 Value function given the state & the policy we are going to follow, tells us the total expected future reward.

+It is hard to determine value compared to reward, rewards are basically given to us by environment, where as values are estimated and re-estimated by sequences of observations an agent makes over its entire lifetime.

 #### Model